What is Supply Chain Management and what does it involve?

 Average Salary

-A Logistics Supervisor is responsible for managing inventory, meeting regulatory requirements and reading and interpreting transportation schedules.
-They are responsible for the logistics of goods and services within a supply chain and often work under a manager.
+Manages inventory, meets regulatory requirements and reads and interprets transportation schedules.
+This role is responsible for the logistics of goods and services within a supply chain, often under a manager.

 Supply Chain Manager